VIDEOP2R: Video Understanding from Perception to Reasoning: Abstract

 \section{Abstract}

 Reinforcement fine-tuning~(RFT), a two-stage framework consisting of supervised fine-tuning~(SFT) and reinforcement learning~(RL) has shown promising results on improving reasoning ability of large language models~(LLMs).
 Yet extending RFT to large video language models~(LVLMs) remains challenging.
 We propose \textbf{\textsc{VideoP2R}}, a novel process-aware video RFT framework that enhances video reasoning by modeling perception and reasoning as distinct processes.
 In the SFT stage, we develop a three-step pipeline to generate \textbf{\textsc{VideoP2R}-CoT-162K}, a high-quality, process-aware chain-of-thought~(CoT) dataset for perception and reasoning.
 In the RL stage, we introduce a novel process-aware group relative policy optimization~(PA-GRPO) algorithm that supplies separate rewards for perception and reasoning.
 Extensive experiments show that \textsc{VideoP2R} achieves state-of-the-art~(SotA) performance on six out of seven video reasoning and understanding benchmarks.
 Ablation studies further confirm the effectiveness of our process-aware modeling and PA-GRPO and demonstrate that model's perception output is information-sufficient for downstream reasoning.
+Our project page is available at \url{https://videop2r.github.io/videop2r/}.\blfootnote{$^*$Work done while at Amazon. \quad $^\dagger$Corresponding author.}